 10. Sip coffee while petting cute and tiny animals

-Visit to a cat/bunny/hedge hog/owl café.
+Visit a cat/bunny/hedgehog/owl café.
 Animal cafes are abound in Tokyo.
-Sip coffee or tea while playing with cute little animals, but please research animal cafes before visiting, as Some can be questionably ethical. 🙁
+Sip coffee or tea while playing with cute little animals, but please research animal cafes before visiting, as some can be questionably ethical. 🙁

 11. Get entertained at a Maid Cafe